philippwulff/behaviour_mining/README.md

 - models: Contains self-trained model in `.zip` files introduced in the more recent versions of `stable-baselines`
 - rl-baselines-zoo: Fork from `rl-baselines-zoo`for access to pretrained models
 - myutils: Utils; Code from `rl-baselines-zoo.utils` with advanced code for loading pretrained models.
+- notebooks: Contains Jupyter Notebooks which contain all the experiments

 ## Gists